Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Numerical experiments

-The results with bigger $\lambda$ are in line with the results obtained in the literature using nonlinear (regression) methods which, in general, suggest the use of less number of features in the model.
-For instance, the analysis with regression trees in \cite{DTR_Access_24} suggest the use of $2$ variables for Arousal, that are 113 (``Loudness mean'') and 4 (``Fluctuation max''), that also appear in our graphs and Tables \ref{TableResultsLINK1}-\ref{TableResultsLINK2}.
-Regarding Valence, the study in \cite{DTR_Access_24} suggest a non-linear regression model based on $4$ variable 114 (``Loudness standard deviation'') , 113 (``Loudness mean''), 3 (``Decrease Slope mean''), and 115 (``energy mean'').
-With the exception of the latter (feature 115), we have a perfect agreement with the result in Table \ref{TableResultsLINK2} and $\lambda=472.59$ (that is one of the extreme values obtained by G-UAED).
+{The results with larger values of $\lambda$ are in line with the results obtained in the literature using nonlinear regression methods which, in general, suggest using a smaller number of features in the model}.
+For instance, the analysis with regression trees in \cite{DTR_Access_24} suggests the use of $2$ variables for arousal, {namely} 113 (``Loudness mean'') and 4 (``Fluctuation max''), which also appear in our graphs and Tables~\ref{TableResultsLINK1}--\ref{TableResultsLINK2}.
+Regarding valence, the study in \cite{DTR_Access_24} suggests a nonlinear regression model based on $4$ variables: 114 (``Loudness standard deviation''), 113 (``Loudness mean''), 3 (``Decrease Slope mean''), and 115 (``energy mean'').
+With the exception of the latter (feature 115), { results in Table~\ref{TableResultsLINK2} for $\lambda=472.59$ (which is one of the extreme values obtained by G-UAED) shows a strong agreement.}